-Anyway great insight from behind the scenes of organising a large event like this, you should definitely give his posts a read!
+Anyway, great insight from behind the scenes of organising a large digital marketing and SEO conference like this, you should definitely give his posts a read!

 As always a big thanks goes out to Dom and the whole Think Visibility team for another enjoyable event!